OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/The Graph/thegraph.md

 ### Additional resources:

 - To explore all the ways you can optimize & customize your subgraph for better performance, read more about [creating a subgraph here](https://thegraph.com/docs/en/developing/creating-a-subgraph/).
-- For more information about querying data from your subgraph, read more [here](https://thegraph.com/docs/en/querying/querying-the-graph/).
+- You can find more information in our article about [querying data from your subgraph](https://thegraph.com/docs/en/querying/querying-the-graph/).